-OVC expects to make up to three awards under Category 1 of up to \$1.5 million with an estimated total amount awarded of up to to \$4.5 million.
-Under Category 2, OVC expects to make one award for up to \$600,000.
-OVC expects to make the awards for a 3-year period of performance, to begin on October 1, 2018.
+OVC expects to make up to four awards of up to \$1.5 million with an estimated total amount awarded of up to \$6 million.
+OVC expects to make the awards for a 36-month period of performance, to begin on October 1, 2019.